Voice of Democracy

 The Voice of Democracy Program is open to students in grades 9-12 (on the Nov.
 1 deadline), who are enrolled in a public, private or parochial high school or home study program in the United States and its territories.

 HOW TO ENTER:

-Students should record their reading of the draft to a CD.
-The recording can be no shorter than 3 minutes and no longer than 5 minutes (plus or minus 5 seconds).
+Students should record their reading of the draft to an audio CD or flash drive.
+The recording can be no shorter than three minutes and no longer than five minutes (plus or minus five seconds).

 Entries begin at the Post level.
-Once the student creates their essay and completes burning the audio version to a CD, they can submit their typed version, CD and the Voice of Democracy entry form to their local participating VFW Post by the November 1 deadline.
+Once the student creates their essay and completes burning the audio version to an audio CD/flash drive, they can submit their typed version, CD/flash drive and the Voice of Democracy entry form to their local participating VFW Post by the November 1 deadline.

 Content is worth 35 points: Clearly express your ideas in an organized manner.
 Fully develop your theme and use transitions to move smoothly from one idea to the other.